dbousque/lymp/README.md

 <h3>Useful example</h3>

 This example shows how you can use `selenium` and `lxml` to download a webpage (with content loaded via Javascript thanks to PhantomJS), and then parse it and manipulate the DOM.
-You would need `lxml`, `cssselect`, `selenium`, nodeJS and phantomJS (through `npm` for example) to run this example).
+You would need `lxml`, `cssselect`, `selenium`, nodeJS and phantomJS (through `npm` for example) to run this example.

 <h4>phantom.py</h4>
 ```python